United States of Indonesia: Dissolution

 From the outset, the majority of Indonesians were opposed to the federal system resulting from the Round Table Agreement.
 The main reason was that the whole concept was associated with colonialism.
-However, there were other reasons, including the feeling that a federal state lacked cohesion and would potentially lead to states seceding and that the Indonesian side had only accepted it as a short-term tactic.
+However, there were other reasons.
+One reason was the feeling that a federal state lacked cohesion and would potentially lead to states seceding, while another reason was that the Indonesian side had only accepted it as a short-term tactic.
 In addition, most of the non-republican areas were controlled by traditional rulers, who were seen as too pro-Dutch and anachronistic.
 Finally, there were insufficient ethnic or cultural ties between people in the individual states to overcome the dominance of Java.
 For example, although the population of the State of Madura was entirely ethnic Madurese, almost as many Madurese lived in the ethnically mixed State of East Java, forming a substantial minority.

 Even those who supported the idea of a federal state wanted the form of it to be decided by the people of Indonesia through an elected Constitutional Assembly, rather by than the former colonial power.
 The Dutch also tried to convince Indonesians that a unitary state would mean Javanese domination, although without much success.

 In March and April 1950, all the constituents of the RIS except East Sumatra and East Indonesia dissolved themselves into the Republic.
 From 3–5 May, a three-way conference between the State of East Indonesia, the State of East Sumatra and the Republic of Indonesia ended with a decision to merge the three entities into a single unitary state.
 On 19 May, an announcement was issued by the governments of the United States of Indonesia (representing the two remaining constituent states) and the Republic of Indonesia, which stated that all parties, "...have reached an agreement to jointly create a unitary state as the transformation of the Republic of Indonesia proclaimed on 17 August 1945".
 The United States of Indonesia was officially dissolved by President Sukarno on 17 August 1950 – the fifth anniversary of his proclamation of independence – and replaced by the unitary Republic of Indonesia.